-Whether you’re shopping for a new customer relationship management (CRM), document management, or task management system for your business, the array of choices can make your head spin — as well as the ongoing pricing.
+Whether you’re shopping for a new customer relationship management (CRM) system, document management program, or task management system for your business, the array of choices can make your head spin — as well as the ongoing pricing.
 Despite all of this, the software still may not be the right fit.
-In order to combat ill-fitting software and expensive ongoing prices, some organizations have had software customized to their needs.
-In this piece, we’re going to look at the benefits of custom software solutions.
+To combat ill-fitting software and ongoing high prices, some organizations have had software customized to their needs.
+In this piece, we’re going to look at the pros and cons of custom software solutions.

 1. Custom software is tailored to fit your organization’s needs.

 When shopping for software systems, it can be challenging to find a system that perfectly fits your organization’s needs.
 One tier may have a feature that you need, but many other features that you don’t.
 Custom software solutions, however, can provide everything that your organization needs while not leaving you paying for features you may never use.

 2. The price structure for custom software may be more appealing in the long-run.

 Custom software development can indeed leave some organizations with sticker shock.
 What should actually be measured is the long-term cost.
 One-size-fits-most software solutions typically charge a monthly, quarterly, or annual usage fee.
 If your organization needs to add additional users or users, you may be looking at paying significantly more ongoing.
 On the other hand, custom software typically has no such staggering recurring costs.
 The price of custom software in the long term may be significantly less.